orbcode/orbuculum/README.md

 dedicated one that would be used for TDO when the debug interface is in JTAG mode.

-ACSOPT takes this output and makes it accessible to tools on the host PC.
-At its core ACSOPT takes the data from the SWO, decodes it and presents it to a set of unix fifos which can then be used as the input to other programs (e.g. cat, or something more sophisticated like gnuplot, octave or whatever).
-ACSOPT itself doesn't care if the data originates from a RZ or NRZ port, or at what speed....that's the job of it interface.
+Orbuculum takes this output and makes it accessible to tools on the host PC.
+At its core it takes the data from the SWO, decodes it and presents it to a set of unix fifos which can then be used as the input to other programs (e.g. cat, or something more sophisticated like gnuplot, octave or whatever).
+Orbuculum itself doesn't care if the data originates from a RZ or NRZ port, or at what speed....that's the job of it interface.

-At the present time ACSOPT supports two devices for collecting SWO from the target;
+At the present time Orbuculum supports two devices for collecting SWO from the target;

 * the Black Magic Debug Probe (BMP) and